johnpl-io/16-bit-cpu/README.md

 At 0 ns, the instruction ``J SKIP`` is ran.
 Two things to note about this instruction is that the ``jump`` flag is set to high, because it is a jump, and ``jumpaddr[12:0]`` is set to 2, since that is the location of ``SKIP``.

 At 20 ns, the instruction ``ADD X0, X1, X0`` is ran.
 One thing to note is that the ``pc[15:0]`` jumps from 0 in the alst instruction, to 2 because of the jump.
 Since this command adds ``X0`` and ``X1`` the ``res[15:0]`` is equal to 3.

+## References
+*Computer Organization and Design: The Hardware/Software Interface, ARM® Edition*, David A. Patterson & John L. Hennesey

+*Verilog by Example: A Concise Introduction for FPGA Design*, Blaine Readler

+*The Paradigm Recursion: Is It More Accessible When Introduced in Middle School?*.
+Gunion, Katherine & Milford, Todd & Stege, Ulrike.
+(2009).
+The Journal of Problem Solving.